Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 ✓ Correct Answer: (a) Superior quality

-• The positive t-value indicates the sample mean exceeds the standard, so the machine is producing superior quality wheels.
+The positive t-value indicates the sample mean exceeds the standard → superior quality.

 Question 12

-The Central Limit Theorem states that the sampling distribution of sample mean approaches a normal distribution if:
+The Central Limit Theorem states that the sampling distribution of sample mean approaches normal if:

 ✓ Correct Answer: (b) Sample size is large

-Explanation: The Central Limit Theorem (CLT) states that when the sample size is sufficiently large (typically \(n \geq 30\)), the sampling distribution of \(\bar{x}\) becomes approximately normal, regardless of the shape of the original population distribution.
-This is why large-sample inference uses the normal (z) distribution.
+The Central Limit Theorem (CLT) states that when \(n\) is sufficiently large (typically \(n \geq 30\)), the sampling distribution of \(\bar{x}\) becomes approximately normal regardless of the original population distribution — which is why large-sample inference uses the normal (z) distribution.

 📋 Assertion-Reason Questions